15 militants killed in Timbuktu attack: France - Journal du Cameroun

 “Around 15 (attackers) were killed,” he added, some of them outside the military camp’s outer walls.

-“Some attackers managed to enter, including some disguised as peacekeepers,” he said, adding the attack had not involved any friendly fire.
+“Some attackers managed to enter, including some disguised as peacekeepers,” he said, adding that friendly fire was not involved.

 Mali’s security ministry said Saturday the assailants had tried to detonate two car bombs, one of them a vehicle in the colours of the Malian armed forces and the other carrying the UN logo.